 Discover ultra-modern high-rise business centres mingling with quiet parks, historic temples and old wooden houses in a city which truly is alive with energy.

 2 passengers 12 nights Including optional travel insurance or a price reduction of £71 if not required

 Discover the unique culture of Japan

 Explore high-tech Tokyo and take a train to Kyoto.
-Discover the historic village of Shirakawago, take in a traditional kimono show, uncover serene temples, shrines and castles and more as you learn more about the fascinating Far-Eastern culture of the Land of the Rising Sun…
+Discover the historic village of Shirakawago, take in a traditional kimono show, and uncover serene temples, shrines castles and more on holidays in Japan.
+You'll soon find that there's plenty to learn about the fascinating Far-Eastern culture of the Land of the Rising Sun…

 10 nights in hotels and 2 in flight